 - Review the measures suggested on the Green Deal report and decide if they are appropriate for you – the finance available will be based on the energy savings.
 There is no obligation to carry out any works!

 - Go to the Green Deal Orb to find Green Deal installers who can carry out the works and get quotes.

-- Ensure you are happy with the quote and agree the Green Deal plan with the provider – this can be a combination of Green Deal Finance, other finance as well as a self contribution.
+- Ensure you are happy with the quote and agree the Green Deal plan with the provider – this can be a combination of Green Deal Finance, other finance as well as a self-contribution.

 - An installer will complete the work and you as the customer should be benefiting from the energy improvements.

-Green Deal Assessment Process
+More details about the Green Deal Assessment

-As mentioned an independent Green Deal assessment is the first part of the Green Deal process and will take at most a couple of hours to complete – from the surveying to the actual write-up and post assessment support.
+The independent Green Deal assessment is the first part of the Green Deal process and will take at most a couple of hours to complete – from the surveying to the actual write-up and post assessment support.

 The first part will be a non-intrusive survey by the Assessor (don’t worry- no floor boards will be lifted up!), and the second half will be an interview with you to learn more about your energy usage habits.